Andrei-Boghiu/SQL-Master-Hub/README.md

 ## Features

 - **Structured Learning**: Dive into structured chapters covering fundamental SQL concepts, database management, query writing, and more.
 - **Interactive Exercises**: Practice your SQL skills with interactive exercises designed to reinforce learning and improve proficiency.
+(Work-in-Progress)
 - **Real-world Examples**: Explore real-world examples and scenarios to understand how SQL is used in practical applications.
+(Work-in-Progress)
 - **Contributions Welcome**: We welcome contributions from the community to enhance and expand SQL Master Hub's content.

 ## Getting Started